 Jane has been a staple at literacy conventions, ethnic festivals, and national quilt shows.
 With so much to offer, in 2005 Tenorio-Coscarelli joined a creative team of studio designers to create fabric lines that represent her Latin heritage.
 With her vibrant choice of colors, patterns and texture designs.
 She hopes to inspire the quilter in all of us.

 In her free time, you can find Tenorio-Coscarelli designing in her cozy studio as she colors with fabric.
-She may also be found at her drawing table with pencil or paintbrush in hand working on her next book, maybe relaxing at 1/4 Inch Ranch with her dog Patches.
+She may also be found at her drawing table with pencil or paintbrush in hand working on her next book, maybe relaxing at 1/4 Inch Ranch with her pups Patches and Poncho.
 Or enjoying a visit from her children and grandchildren.